 When You Want to Do Everything—and Nothing Gets Done | Alexandria, VA

-A simple method to reduce overwhelm at home: choose one clear priority, create a closing ritual, and take active rest.
+A simple method to reduce stress and clutter at home: choose one clear priority, create a closing ritual, and take active rest.
 Practical organizing and Feng Shui guidance from Organize & Align 360 in Alexandria, Virginia.

 Regina Rueda